-It is important to note that our online security is just as relevant as the security of our home or workspace.
+It is essential to note that our online security is just as relevant as the security of our home or workspace.

 We seriously doubt that you would simply allow any suspicious character to walk into your home and snoop around your possessions and people you care about, so why would you let that happen on the World Wide Web?

 Caring about what is happening to the part of life that is online is common sense, not to mention highly necessary.

 That is why we cover some ground on how you can keep yourself protected in days when that protection is the one thing that stands between you and the world of trouble.

 We'll start it off easy.
 Many people document anything and everything happening to them through their social media accounts, and this can easily become a big security problem.

 Letting all your followers know exactly where you are in every moment of every day is not a wise thing to do for one simple reason – you don’t know who else might be watching.

 Oversharing is never a good idea in general, especially when it comes to social networks.